teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

 Professor Duffy concludes, tongue-in-cheek, by quoting from the 1965 movie *The Battle of the Bulge*,

-> The German panzer colonel believes he has broken through the Allied lines, and exalts: “We have done it!”
-His attendant asks, “We have won the war?”
-The colonel: “no.”  Attendant: “You mean we have lost?”
-Again, the colonel replies, “no.”  The confused attendant asks, “What is happening?”
-The happy answer from the colonel:  “The best thing possible is happening – [the war will go on!”](http://youtu.be/tjXjGYqYW5o?t=25s)
+> The German panzer colonel exalts: 'We have done it!'
+His attendant asks, 'We have won the war?'
+The colonel: 'no.'  Attendant: 'You mean we have lost?'
+Again, the colonel replies, 'no.'  The confused attendant asks, 'What is happening?'
+The happy answer from the colonel:  'The best thing possible is happening – [the war will go on](http://youtu.be/tjXjGYqYW5o?t=25s)!'

 And so the software patent war will go on (not the best thing possible).